shapiro-alex/tryhackme-notes/Pre-Security/Network Fundamentals/What is Networking?.md

 - cafes and hotels often use MAC-based access control
 - can restrict or charge per device
 - spoofing can bypass restrictions

+---

+## Ping
+- ping is a fundamental network tool
+- uses ICMP packets to test connection performance
+- checks if a device is reachable and how reliable the connection is

+## ICMP
+- ICMP = Internet Control Message Protocol
+- ping uses ICMP echo request and ICMP echo reply
+- measures round-trip time between devices

+## Using Ping
+- works on Linux, Windows, and most OSs
+- syntax: `ping IP` or `ping website`
+- example from task: pinging `192.168.1.254`
+- results show packets sent, packets received, and average time (ms)

+## Practical
+- task: ping `8.8.8.8`
+- correct response reveals a flag